 Use your regular online calendar to make sure you don’t miss any doctor appointments or follow up treatments.
 When making the digital transition, it is always a good idea to keep a backup of your important digital files on an external hard drive and protect it in a fireproof case or off-site safe.

 Once you are done organizing your files, set up a system to de-clutter them regularly.
 Also consider unsubscribing and going paperless as often as possible to prevent more clutter from coming to your home.
+Many people achieve this with scan to PDF software similar to FilecenterDMS, whilst others choose to change all other correspondence to digital-only where possible.
 Good luck organizing your medical files!
 Let us know if you have questions and if you need help with this or any other organizing task.
 We have many resources on our site and our YouTube channel about organizing your files and your office space.
 We are always happy to help you reach your organizing and productivity goals and to achieve a happier and more stress-free life.